-Margaret has a particular interest in contemporary opera and in December 2014, she collaborated with composition students at RIAM to produce Interface, a short opera about the difficulties of Skype and long-distance relationships.
+Margaret has a particular interest in contemporary opera and in workshopping new works, most recently Rev. 23 with Cerise Jacobs and Julian Wachner in Boston.
+In December 2014, she collaborated with composition students at RIAM to produce Interface, a short opera about the difficulties of Skype and long-distance relationships.
 In July 2015, she travelled to Italy to revive Il Testamento, by Riccardo Riccardi, which premiered at RIAM in March 2014.

-Margaret is also at home in oratorio and highlights so far include Bach’s Cantata 63 (Dec 2015) and Weihnachtsoratorium (Dec 2014) with the Goethe Institut choir in the National Concert Hall, Dublin, and Vivaldi’s Gloria at Léran Music festival, France, (June 2013).
+Margaret is also at home in oratorio and concert performances, and highlights so far include performing De Falla’s El Amor Brujo with the Ulster Orchestra, Corigliano’s Fern Hill and DiOrio’s All Is with Back Bay chorale Boston, Bach’s Cantata 63 (Dec 2015) and Weihnachtsoratorium (Dec 2014) with the Goethe Institut choir in the National Concert Hall, Dublin, and Vivaldi’s Gloria at Léran Music festival, France, (June 2013).
 She has also been delighted to perform several times in her alma mater, Trinity College Dublin, with the Dublin University Choral Society, with whom she has sung Handel’s Messiah and Mozart’s Requiem.